 Unlike men, a woman’s reproductive organs are mostly hidden from view inside her body.
 They consist of the uterus (the womb), the fallopian tubes and ovaries, the cervix, vagina and the vulva.

-The breasts: The Breasts form part of the woman’s reproductive system as they play an important role in the nourishment of the new born baby.
+The Breasts form part of the woman’s reproductive system as they play an important role in the nourishment of the new born baby.
 They also give sexual pleasure during intercourse.

 The uterus is an amazing one of the female reproduction organs!
 It houses the growing baby during pregnancy, and will greatly increase in size as the baby develops - up to 20 time its non-pregnant size!
 The uterus is the most important organ in the female reproduction system.